Public relations as communication management

 At least, that’s how it was defined in the landmark 1984 textbook Managing Public Relations by scholars James Grunig and Todd Hunt:

 ‘Public relations is the management of communication between an organization and its publics.’

-Many today will disavow any association with public relations, professing instead to do internal communication or public affairs, say.
-(At that point, I hold my head in my hands and wonder how we can have allowed ‘affairs’ to become more respectable than ‘relationships’).
+Many today will disavow any association with public relations, professing instead to do internal communication or public affairs or corporate comms.

 This shift from public relations to communication is all around us.

-Compare AMEC’s Barcelona Principles of 2010 with their 2015 update about public relations and communication.
+Compare AMEC’s Barcelona Principles of 2010 with their 2015 update.
 The most notable difference was the replacement of ‘public relations’ with ‘communications.’
 Take the most quoted principle of all – relating to AVEs.
 In 2010 this read: ‘AVEs are not the Value of Public Relations.’
-In 2015 this was updated to: ‘AVEs are not the Value of Communications.’
+In 2015 this became updated to: ‘AVEs are not the Value of Communications.’

 A singular point